DAUDIT

 Core tension

-You asked who's ready for the title.
-The real decision is whether you're promoting loyalty, not capability — and who else is watching how you make that call.
+You asked who’s ready for the title.
+The real decision is whether you’re promoting loyalty, not capability — and who else is watching.

-• Their management capability is inferred from tenure and results as an individual contributor — two different skills.
+Management capability is inferred from tenure as an IC — two different skills.

-• Passing them over now, after they've hinted at leaving, optimizes for retention this quarter over fit for the next two years.
+Passing them over after they’ve hinted at leaving optimizes retention this quarter over fit for the next two years.

-• Loyalty and convenience are doing some of the work that a real capability assessment should be doing.
+Loyalty and convenience are doing work a capability assessment should do.

 Loyalty and convenience are narrowing what’s actually being weighed